VMML/vmmlib/README.md

 Vmmlib is implemented using C++ templates, making it versatile.
 Being a header library, it is very easy to integrate into other (your) libraries and programs.
 There is no need to build and install a library, just include the headers and you’re set.
 The BSD license allows the usage both in open source and commercial closed source software.

-VMMLib depends on LAPACK and BLAS, if you just want to use VMMLib basic without depending on LAPACK/BLAS, don't include the affected header files.

 For more information please see http://vmml.github.com/vmmlib/

 ## Support